svlentink/dockerfiles/svlentink/wordpress-sqlite/README.md

 NOTE: for some reason, sqlite does not work with the fpm (which uses php-fpm).
 Therefore, please use latest since I have no plan on fixing the fpm container anytime soon, but feel free to submit a pull request.
+My first try would be to install php-fpm inside the latest tagged container and see if ubuntu vs. alpine is the problem.

 ## Simple config file